frdmn/docker-rocketchat/README.md

 ### Why port 3000?
 How to add SSL?

-Port 3000, because we have our own dedicated load balancer container in this stack which is exposed on port 3000.
+Port 3000, because this project comes with a load balancer container which is exposed on port 3000.
 This load balancer manages the traffic between our application containers, no matter how many we scale up.

-In production you probably want to use the default HTTP/HTTPS ports, to do that simply add your reverse proxy by choice and redirect the traffic to the _traeffik_ listener.
+In production you probably still want to use the default HTTP/HTTPS ports, right?
+To do that simply add your reverse proxy by choice and redirect the traffic to the _traefik_ listener.
 This reverse proxy can also be used to terminate your SSL connections.

 ### Upgrade to a new Rocket.Chat version